 - Another “77 Sunset Strip” veteran here is Jacqueline Beer, who also notched TV credits such as “The French Atlantic Affair” miniseries and a “Mister Ed” episode.

 - Rock’s real name was Roy Harold Scherer Jr. and he was very tall for a Hollywood star at 6-foot-5 (Clint Eastwood is 6-foot-4).
-His career began in 1948 and lasted until his death of AIDS in 1985.
-He was married once, from 1955 to 1958, to Phyllis Gates.

 - Doris’ real name is Doris Mary Ann Kappelhoff.